jiangjyjy/Bioinformatics_Benchmark/README.md

 2.  **A Novel Answer Extraction Tool (BioFinder):**
     *   An answer extraction tool specifically designed for bioinformatics tasks.
-    *   It accurately extracts answers from unstructured LLM responses, achieving **over 40% higher accuracy** than existing methods like RegEx.
+    *   It accurately extracts answers from unstructured LLM responses, achieving **over 30% higher accuracy** on sequence extraction than existing methods like RegEx.

 3.  **In-depth Analysis and Recommendations:**
     *   A thorough evaluation of LLM performance, identifying which tasks are currently well-suited for LLMs (e.g., medical QA, drug design) and which are challenging (e.g., RNA structure prediction, drug-drug interaction).